Procurement Frameworks.

 4. Award a contract

-Use the Digital Marketplace to search for cloud services that meet your needs.
+Use CAS to search for cloud services that meet your needs.

 Choose a category

-• If you are looking for a school MIS or school finance system then you likely want to check one of these but the choice is yours and must match your requirements.
+If you are looking for a school MIS or school finance system then you will need to choose:

 • School accounting